ReactorboY/express-heroku-boilerplate/README.md

    if you want to use the environment variable,create a *.env* in your root directory
    **NOTE:For use in heroku set your config varibales in setting under your dashboard**

+   _feel free to contribute and post issue, or want to work together,then contact me_